North Mountain (Pennsylvania): History

 The area around North Mountain was originally controlled by the Senecas.
 However, the last Indian village in the vicinity of North Mountain was destroyed in 1784 by a group of rangers led by Nigel Gray, Colonel of the Rangers.
-They also captured and wounded Skanando, a scalp hunter of the region.
+They also captured and wounded Skanando, a scalp hunter in the region.
 A trail blazed to facilitate communication between the frontier of upper Fishing Creek and North Mountain and forts on the Susquehanna River once lead from the community of Buckhorn to North Mountain.
 A tract of land purchased by William Hess by 1792 included parts of the mountain.
 However, the first person to settle in the Sullivan County portion of North Mountain was Griffith Phillips, who settled there in 1812.

 The Northumberland Road was built by settlers living near North Mountain in 1806 and 1808.
 It most likely ran from North Mountain into Columbia County, which was part of Northumberland County at the time.
 However, it may have run as far north as Shrewsbury Township.

 North Mountain was surveyed by Jonathan Hastie.

-During the events of the Fishing Creek Confederacy, there were rumors that a fort with cannons had been built on North Mountain by deserters and draft evaders.
-1000 Union soldiers searched for the fort on the mountain in late August 1864, but were unable to find it.
-However, in 2007, a 20 ft cabin used by hiding draft evaders during the American Civil War was discovered on North Mountain.
-However, at the time of the Fishing Creek Confederacy, locals in Benton Township, Fishing Creek Township and neighboring communities did commonly discuss the idea that a fort on the mountain would enable an army of 100 men to defeat an army of 1000 men.
+During the events of the Fishing Creek Confederacy, there were rumors that a fort with cannons had been built on North Mountain by deserters and draft evaders during the American Civil War.
+Approximately 1,000 Union Army soldiers searched for the fort on the mountain in late August 1864, but were unable to locate it.

+In 2007, however, a 20 ft cabin used by hiding draft evaders during the American Civil War was discovered on North Mountain.
+However, at the time of the Fishing Creek Confederacy, locals in Benton Township, Fishing Creek Township and neighboring communities discuseds the idea that a fort on the mountain would likely enable an army of 100 men to defeat an army of 1000 men.